hlim1/GradeGator/ProjectManagement/README.md

   - [Introduction of ER Model](https://www.geeksforgeeks.org/introduction-of-er-model/) from GeeksforGeeks

 ### Week 3
 - Fix the course is visible to all students and instructors.
+(Brandon)
 - Fix the log-out logic. (done)
 - The front-end assignment communicates properly with AWS lambda and S3.
+(Brandon)
   - When an assignment is created, S3 holds assignment files.
   - Lambda communicates with the front-end.
 - Verify that AWS RDS (PostgreSQL) is correctly populated when new data is added using the front-end.
+(Harsh)
   - There should be a way to query the database using SQL code.
 - Make rubric generation be done online using the UI instead of creating a file locally and uploading the zip file.
+(Both)
 - Don't Allow Students to delete or alter course settings (Change Student permissions).
+(Harsh)

 ### Week 4